compthinking22/P5JS-Self-Portrait/README.txt

 	   that makes it up—say is important about the world?
 		- I remember having a hard time thinking of what this meant and I received a bit of help from the teacher.
 He said something along the lines of, “Taking something that is usually used for efficiency and productivity and turning it into something slow…”.
+I think what my project satisfyin about the world is that it's okay to take things slow, to really feel the feelings instead of always focusing on everyday things -- these everyday routines can make us feel like life is going by so fast and when we're at out lowest it's hard to process our feelings because of this.
+If we take the time to "go through the seasons" and "grow through the seasons", everything will be okay. :)

 	3. How does your code serve as an expression of your sense of the world?
 In what way is this project something that could only be created by you?